 - LINENO The line number in the script or shell function currently executing. - LINES Used by the select command to determine the column length for printing selection lists.
-Automatically set by an interactive shell upon receipt of a SIGWINCH. - MACHTYPE A string that fully describes the system type on which Bash is executing, in the standard GNU cpu-company-system format. - MAILCHECK
+Automatically set if the checkwinsize option is enabled (see Section 4.3.2 [The Shopt Builtin], page 63), or in an interactive shell upon receipt of a SIGWINCH. - MACHTYPE A string that fully describes the system type on which Bash is executing, in the standard GNU cpu-company-system format.

+MAILCHECK